buildcivitas/buildcivitas.github.io/_posts/2023-11-11-why-hire-consultants.md

 decade](https://jlericson.com/resume/).
 While I have some natural talent, nothing beats experience.
 It's hard to imagine a better way to get experience than at Stack Exchange where I worked with dozens of communities in all stages of development.
-During that time, for instance, I developed [a model of how communities grow and mature](https://jlericson.com/2021/08/19/community_startup.html).
+During that time, I developed [a model of how communities grow and mature](https://jlericson.com/2021/08/19/community_startup.html).
 Not many people will be able to observe the patterns as closely as I did.